GIScience/gis-training-resource-center/content/Modul_3/en_qgis_modul_3_ex3_madagascar.md

 ::::{grid} 1
 :::{grid-item-card}
 #### Context
 "The Government declared a national emergency situation, on 3 April, following the passage of the Tropical Cyclone (TS) Gamane, that hit the north and northeast of Madagascar on 27 March" [Madagascar: Tropical Cyclone Gamane Flash Update No. 2, 4 April 2024 (reliefweb)](https://reliefweb.int/report/madagascar/madagascar-tropical-cyclone-gamane-flash-update-no-2-4-april-2024).
 The following analysis will utilize actual data from this natural disaster.
-The objective is to pinpoint the specific medical centers and healthcare facilities as well as anytype of building that were impacted by the flooding.
+The objective is to pinpoint the specific medical centers and healthcare facilities that were impacted by the flooding.
 Additionally, we will assess the viability of road access to the populated places.
 ::::

 ## Instructions for the trainers